adrybakov/wulfric/docs/source/user-guide/module/atom.rst

 Magnetic properties
 ===================

-Internally only four numbers are store for the description of the magnetic properties of an atom:
+Internally only four numbers are stored for the description of the magnetic properties of an atom:

 * g-factor (1)
 * spin vector (3)

-From this four number a variety of properties can be accessed and set.
+From this four numbers a variety of properties can be accessed and set.
 They are summarized in a diagram below:

 .. figure:: ../../img/atom-magnetic-properties.png